tigerbeetle/tigerbeetle/docs/design/data-modeling.md

 Applications may rescale the integer amounts as necessary when rendering or interfacing with other systems.
-But when working with fractional amounts, calculations should be performed on the integers to avoid loss of precision due to e.g. floating-point approximations.
+But when working with fractional amounts, calculations should be performed on the integers to avoid loss of precision due to floating-point approximations.

 TigerBeetle stores information precisely and efficiently, while applications can still present fractional amounts to their users in a way that they are familiar with seeing them.